haarcuba/testix/README.md

 ## Python 3 and Legacy Python (Python 2)

 Testix works with Python 3.
-It will not work in legacy python.
+It will not work with legacy python.

-# Extended Example
+# Extended Example: Test Driven Development of a simple Chatbot object using Testix

 In this example we will test a `Chatbot` object.
 The `Chatbot` receives a socket through its `__init__` function.
-It also delegates the actual data from the socket to a responder object, which it will build by instantiating a `Responder` object from the `Responder` class inside the `responder` module, which the `chatbot` module imports.
+It also delegates the data it reads the socket to a responder object.

+This responder object will be built by instantiating the `Responder` class, which is defined in the `responder` module.

+We will require that `chatbot` imports `responder`.

 The skeleton `chatbot` module looks like this:
 ```python